ericphamEP/CellTowerSim/README.md

 # CellTowerSim
 A simulation for cell towers tracking vehicles.
+Created as an assignment at CarletonU.

 Eric Pham
-A past school assignment

 ------------------------